maxlebedev/maleficer/README.md

     - lots of DRY in the NPC proc
     - callbacks are a violation of ECS. consider avoiding them somehow
     - bresenham_ray should *really* be under test
+    - Maze changes
+        * 2x2 corridors
+        * stairs in center
+    - retile is cool, but needs to take x,y
 # BUGS
     - Found a wall I was able to walk through in the caves.